 IR35 – off-payroll working in the public sector

-Changes to the way IR35 legislation is applied to off-payroll working in the public sector come into effect from 6 April 2017.
+Changes to the way IR35 legislation is applied to off-payroll working in the public sector came into effect on 6 April 2017.

-Each practice you work for will need to check whether your arrangement falls within the IR35 legislation using an online tool that HMRC issued earlier this month.
+Each practice that you work for as a locum works for should check whether your arrangement falls within the IR35 legislation using an online HMRC tool.

 The IR35 legislation was introduced in respect of individuals working via a limited company where they would have normally been an employee if they did not have the company.
 If you work regularly for one practice and do the same sessions every week, you are really an employee and will be caught by IR35.

 If you are caught within IR35, the practice will have to pay your invoice after deducting PAYE and employee’s national insurance contributions.
 This is going to result in a tax credit being declared on your tax return so you are not double-taxed (remember corporation tax will be charged on your profits), although it is likely that you will be financially worse off than you were before.

 What should GP locums do to ensure they do not fall within IR35?